splunk/public-o11y-docs/apm/apm-use-cases/troubleshoot-traces.rst

 Alex adds the ``/checkout/{cardId}`` http url to the Trace Analyzer filter so that he can review traces for this specific endpoint.

+..  image:: /_images/apm/apm-use-cases/TraceAnalyzerFilter.png
+    :width: 60%
+    :alt: This screenshot shows the option to add a value to the filter for Trace Analyzer from the Group Metrics tab

 .. _trace-analyzer-compare:

 Alex compares successful traces with traces with errors
 =========================================================

 Now, Alex can review and compare successful traces for the ``/checkout/{cardId}`` http url with traces for the same endpoint that have errors.

+..  image:: /_images/apm/apm-use-cases/TraceAnalyzerCompare.png
+    :width: 60%
+    :alt: This screenshot a filtered view of Trace Analyzer

 Summary
 ====================================================================================